xbouteiller/cavitron/README.md

 # CaviClean

-Python package CaviClean for cleaning and agregating cavit files from separate folders
+Python package CaviClean for cleaning and agregating cavit files from separated folders

 <br/><br/>